Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 where $\mathcal{T}$ denotes the transmission coefficient.
 Experimentally, the quantized conductance is observed in units of $2e^2/h$\cite{vanWees,Wharam,Frank}, in which it is recognized that $\mathcal{T}$ reaches an ideal case ($\mathcal{T}=1$) with degenerated spin degrees of freedom.
 Later, this formula was expanded to a multi-channel case to understand mesoscopic conductance fluctuations\cite{Tankei,Higurashi,Tamura}.

-In Landauer's model, the finite conductance is attributed to inevitable contact resistances at the interfaces of the reservoirs and leads\cite{ImryLandauer_Review,Datta}, and the Joule heat dissipation due to the finite conductance is interpreted to occur inside the reservoirs (not at the interfaces of the reservoirs and leads)\cite{ImryLandauer_Review,Datta}.
+In Landauer's model, the finite conductance is attributed to inevitable contact resistances at the interfaces of the reservoirs and leads\cite{ImryLandauer_Review,Datta}, and the Joule heat dissipation due to the finite conductance is interpreted to occur inside the reservoirs (not at the interfaces of the reservoirs and leads)\cite{ImryLandauer_Review,Datta,Rokni}.
 However, this model artificially assumes that a voltage drop occurs at the interfaces between the sample and leads\cite{Datta}, and equilibration occurs inside the sample.
-Contrary to this assumption, a recent study using scanning tunneling potentiometry (STP) has revealed that the potential forms a slope in a narrow region of graphene\cite{ZJKrebs}.
 Furthermore, a similar formulation can be derived using the Kubo formula even when no reservoirs are assumed\cite{Economou,Thouless,Kawabata_Review}.
 Thus, it is controversial to interpret the quantized conductance (in the limit of $\mathcal{T} = 1$ in Eq.\,(\ref{LandauerFormula})) as the contact resistance.
-Several other studies also questioned about the Landauer's model\cite{Micklitz_PRB,Micklitz_PRL,MukundaDas,SoreeMagnus,Geng}, and some of them deduced the quantized conductance using different methods\cite{MukundaDas,SoreeMagnus,Geng}.
+Several other studies also questioned about Landauer's model\cite{Micklitz_PRB,Micklitz_PRL,MukundaDas,SoreeMagnus,Geng}, and some of them deduced the quantized conductance using different methods\cite{MukundaDas,SoreeMagnus,Geng}.
 However, these studies\cite{MukundaDas,SoreeMagnus,Geng}, which assume a constant speed in the QPC region, are inevitably attached by an attenuation term similar to the transmission coefficient of the Landauer formula; thus, they need to be scrutinized as to whether the term satisfies unity.
 However, we no longer examine the validity of conventional interpretations and assumptions.